 From the square, you can continue along one of Rome’s busiest streets, Via del Corso.
 From there, turn right and after about 20 minutes from Piazza del Popolo, you’ll be at the Pantheon.

 A breathtaking sight that will blow your mind every time you see it.
-The Pantheon is a church and mausoleum that was originally used to worship planetary gods.
-It is known for its dome, which is the largest dome of unreinforced concrete in the world.
+The Pantheon is a church and mausoleum that in its early days was used to worship the planetary gods.
+It is famous for its dome, which is the largest dome of unreinforced concrete in the world.
 You just stand there and don’t understand how they did it.
-But they did it brilliantly – as the layers of concrete blocks went higher and higher, they used lighter and lighter material.
-At the very top are bricks made of extra light pumice.
-In the upper part of the dome there is an opening with a diameter of 9 meters, through which, in addition to the door, the only daylight enters the church.
+But they did it brilliantly – as the layers of concrete blocks rose higher and higher, they used lighter and lighter material.
+So the bricks at the very top are made of extra-light pumice.
+At the top of the dome is a 9 metre diameter opening, which is the only way to get daylight into the church apart from the door.

 Campo dei Fiori